-Let a VA Disability Lawyer Fight for the Benefits You Deserve
+Let a VA Disability Advocate Fight for the Benefits You Deserve

-When lawyers take your VA disability case and start building your appeal for benefits, they do so with two goals in mind.
+When our advocates take your VA disability case and start building your appeal for benefits, they do so with two goals in mind.
 First, they want to make sure you get approved, preferably on the first try.
-Second, lawyers want your appeal to be so compelling that you receive the highest possible disability rating.
+Second, they want your appeal to be so compelling that you receive the highest possible disability rating.